xxfoundation/elixxir-docs/threat_model.md

 ## Mixnet Attacks and Defenses

 All mixnets have attacks that are in each of these categories.
-In this section we enumerate our defenses or partial defenses for these attacks.
+In this section we summarize how the attack works and enumerate our defenses or partial defenses for these attacks.
+Here we attempt to exhaustively list ALL attacks and in doing so we organize them by category.
+If there are any attacks for which we have no mitigation then we shall mention this below.

 ### Compulsion attacks

+**Attack Description**

-In this case compulsion attacks refer to situations where the adversary compells mix operators to hand over their private cryptographic key material or to compromise the mix in some way.
-In the case of Elixxir, the route is whatever mix cascade the client happens to be using.
-The adversary needs to compromise all the mixes in the cascade in order to successfully link the ingress messages with the egress messages.
+In the context of attacking mixnets, the compulsion attacks is when the adversary obtains control of the mix node or mix node private key material in order to determine the linkages between input and output messages for that mix node.
+This attack must be repeated in sequence for each mix node in the cascade in order to link the cascade inputs with the cascade outputs.

+**Attack Defences**

-Elixxir tries to protect against the compulsion attack in two primary ways:
+Firstly, let it be known that Elixxir protects against the compulsion attack primarily with frequent mix node cmix private key rotations.

-1. The PKI selects mix nodes for composing cascade which are geographically distant from one another.

-2. Mix node key rotation: Mix cascades are only used for a short period of time.
 The PKI is continually generating more mix cascades and publishing them to the network.
 Adversaries cannot predict what a future cascade will be.
-If some mix keys are captured by the adversary they will only be useful for a limited period of time.
+If some mix keys are captured by the adversary they will only be useful for a very limited period of time, a few seconds.

+Secondly, the PKI selects mix nodes for composing cascades which are geographically distant from one another.
+These cascade orderings are optimized to be spread across many Mutual Legal Assistance Treaties (MLATs) in order to make it more difficult for nation state adversaries to cooperate with one another in obtaining legal means of compelling mix node operators to give up control of their mix nodes.

 In some circumstances the compulsion attack may involve breaking some cryptographic protocols.
 Therefore the addition of the cryptographic